From the Cook

 Tips & Tricks (5)

-- Create a Creamy Ricotta Base 🧀Mix ricotta with egg, half the Parmesan, fresh herbs, and a splash of reserved pasta water to achieve a spreadable consistency that distributes evenly throughout layers rather than clumping.
+- Create a Creamy Ricotta Mixture 🧀Whisk the egg into room-temperature ricotta with milk, salt, and pepper before layering to achieve a smooth, spreadable consistency that distributes evenly throughout the pasta.

 Recipe Facts